dong-hao/EM3DVP/README.md

 error setting: you can manually set data error with the "fixed" radio button in "data error" box.
 Given error will be used for diagonal, off-diagonal impedances and tipper respectively.
 If "from data" is selected, original data error will be used.

 in "model generation" interface model parameter: you can manually set the model mesh parameters in "model generation" interface X,Y,Z are the Northing, Easting and Vertical coordinates respectively.
-By hitting "generate", a new homogeneous half space model will be generated using the following parameters, as descripted below. x block width: width of the x blocks within the core area. x outcore blocks: number of x blocks out of the core area. x outcore step: increasing step for x blocks out of the core. y block width: width of the y blocks within the core area. y outcore blocks: number of y blocks out of the core area. y outcore step: increasing step for y blocks out of the core. y block width: width of the y blocks within the core area. y outcore blocks: number of y blocks out of the core area. y outcore step: increasing step for y blocks out of the core.  z first thickness: thickness of the first z layer. z incore step: increasing step for z layers within the core. z incore layers: number of z layers within the core area. z outcore step: increasing step for z layers out of the core. z outcore layers: number of z layers out of the core area. background res.: default resistivity of the generated model.
+By hitting "generate", a new homogeneous half space model will be generated using the following parameters, as described below. x block width: width of the x blocks within the core area. x outcore blocks: number of x blocks out of the core area. x outcore step: increasing step for x blocks out of the core. y block width: width of the y blocks within the core area. y outcore blocks: number of y blocks out of the core area. y outcore step: increasing step for y blocks out of the core. y block width: width of the y blocks within the core area. y outcore blocks: number of y blocks out of the core area. y outcore step: increasing step for y blocks out of the core.  z first thickness: thickness of the first z layer. z incore step: increasing step for z layers within the core. z incore layers: number of z layers within the core area. z outcore step: increasing step for z layers out of the core. z outcore layers: number of z layers out of the core area. background res.: default resistivity of the generated model.

 model display: you can plot the 3d model slices in X, Y or Z plane by selection in the "view option" box.
 By clicking the "Prev. slice" or "Next slice" button, you can browse through the model slice by slice.
 The current slice location is displayed on the top of the model plot.
 Some brief information of the model and data is displayed at the bottom-right corner of the interface. model editing: you can manually edit the model mesh and the model resistivity by enabling the "model editing" box. use the "edit column", "edit row" and "edit layer" pop-up menus to edit the different direction of meshes. use the "Edit resist." pop-up menu to edit the resistivity of the model.